Expanded health insurance helped cut the number of filings by half

-Filings have dropped about 50 percent, from 1,536,799 in 2010 to 770,846 in 2016 (see chart, below).
+Filings have dropped about 50 percent, from 1,536,799 in 2010 to 770,846 in 2016 (see #chart">chart, below).
 Those years also represent the time frame when the ACA took effect.
 Although courts never ask people to declare why they’re filing, many bankruptcy and legal experts agree that medical bills had been a leading cause of personal bankruptcy before public healthcare coverage expanded under the ACA.
 Unlike other causes of debt, medical bills are often unexpected, involuntary, and large.

 “If you’re uninsured or underinsured, you can run up a huge debt in a short period of time,” says Lois Lupica, a bankruptcy expert and Maine Law Foundation Professor of Law at the University of Maine School of Law.